Sabres rally from 3-goal deficit to beat Blue Jackets 5-3

 Nick Foligno, Oliver Bjorkstrand and David Savard scored for Columbus.
 Joonas Korpisalo stopped 26 shots.

-The Blue Jackets (43-17-6) had a three-game winning streak snapped and blew a chance to set a franchise record for most wins in a season.
+The Blue Jackets (43-17-6) had a three-game winning streak snapped.
+They are one win shy of setting a franchise record for wins in a season.

-The teams split a home-and-home series after the Blue Jackets beat Buffalo 4-3 on Friday night.
+The Blue Jackets built a 3-0 lead on Bjorkstrand's goal with 2:04 left in the first period.

-On Saturday, the Sabres trailed 3-0 in the first period before scoring three times in the second.
+The Sabres responded to score three times in the second period.
+Jake McCabe started the surge by scoring 18 seconds in, and Sam Reinhart tied it with three seconds remaining.

 Kane then sealed it while Boone Jenner was serving a penalty for hooking Ryan O'Reilly.